DATA FIRST COMPUTER FORENSICS

 - Archival: All stored or backed-up data.
-These take many forms and can comprise of CD's/DVD's, floppies (they're still out there), backup tapes, servers and a multitude of hard drives.
+These take many forms and can comprise of CD's/DVD's, floppies (they're still out there), backup tapes, servers (we offer RAID data recovery & reconfiguration services) and a multitude of hard drives.

 - Latent: Generally when people think that something is deleted...it really isn't.
 Through specialized data recovery software and years of experience, a technician has to decipher information that has been partially overwritten or recover deleted files.
 The acquisition of this data is time consuming but not impossible and that's why you need nerds like us to go through the information for you.